iiVeil/ModValidator/README.md

 Mod Validator is a mod to easily create required, blacklisted, or require an entire list of mods.

 ## Relevant Projects
-This mod relies on **PacketHelper** which is a packet library I created, it can be found https://github.com/iiVeil/PacketHelper
+This mod relies on **PacketHelper** which is a packet library I created, it can be found here https://github.com/iiVeil/PacketHelper

 ## Creating your config
 The base config.
 Stored at `GameDir/BepInEx/config/ModValidator`